Access Keys

 Additional MQTT Topics Access

-By default, access keys only allow access to the device-specific topics (e.g. state and commands) for every device you have allowed.
-Optionally, you can specify multiple non-device MQTT topics.
+By default, access keys only allow access to the device-specific MQTT topics (e.g. state and commands) for every device matching the key's restrictions.
+Optionally, you can specify multiple non-device MQTT topics that devices authenticating using the key should have access to.
+Select one of the following Additional MQTT Topics options:

-• All except the following topics…: Allow access to device-specific topics and none of the listed custom topics.
+- All except the following topics...: Allow access to device-specific topics and all except the listed custom topics.

-If you choose “Only the following topics…” or “All except the following topics…,” you will also need to provide a list of allowed/disallowed publish topics and a list of allowed/disallowed subscribe topics.
-Topics must be valid MQTT topics, and furthermore, they cannot be MQTT system topics, or Losant-specific topics (ex. /losant/DEVICE_ID/state).
+If you choose "Only the following topics..." or "All except the following topics...," you will also need to provide a list of allowed/disallowed Publish Topics and a list of allowed/disallowed Subscribe Topics.
+Each value must be a valid MQTT topic, and furthermore, they cannot be MQTT system topics (prefixed with $SYS), or Losant-specific topics (e.g. losant/DEVICE_ID/state).

 Access Secret

-After creating, the newly generated key and secret will be displayed.
+After creating an access key, the newly generated key and secret will be displayed.
 You will either need to copy your key and secret to a secure location or download them to a file on your computer.

 After you've saved your access key and secret, check the "I have copied my access key and secret to a safe place" box and click "Close Window".